-Some streamers use the same content on two platforms—with some modifications for their viewers.
+Some streamers use the same content on two platforms, with some modifications for their viewers.

-Sites like YouTube®, Vimeo®, and Twitch® also serve as platforms for housing on-demand video content, allowing fans the ability to watch whenever they want.
+Sites like YouTube, Vimeo, and Twitch also serve as platforms for housing on-demand video (VOD) content, allowing fans to watch whenever they want.
 The convenience of on-demand content has quickly made these sites among the most popular—and crowded—platforms on the internet.
-Sometimes people get the impression that they will make it as a YouTube® star just so long as they are putting the content out there.
-But with approximately 300 hours of video being uploaded to YouTube® every minute, it is easy for your content to fall between the video on-demand cracks.
+Sometimes people get the impression that they will make it as a YouTube star just so long as they are putting the content out there.
+But with approximately 500 hours of video being uploaded to YouTube every minute, it is easy for your content to fall between the video on-demand cracks.
 You can combat that by both optimizing your content for these types of platforms and learning the optimal times to upload it!

-Video on-demand platforms might be crowded with content, but they also draw a ton of viewers!
+VOD platforms might be crowded with content, but they also draw a ton of viewers!

 One of the best ways to get your videos noticed is to make use of the tag functionality offered by these sites.

-Building your Magic community can be done using many different platforms such as Discord®, Twitter®, Facebook®, and Instagram®.
+Building your Magic community can be done using many different platforms such as Discord, Twitter, Facebook, and Instagram.
 The relationships you develop there can be invaluable, and sometimes in surprising ways.

-No matter what kind of content you’re creating or what platform(s) you’re posting it to, be yourself and help create an environment people want to spend time in.
+No matter what kind of content you’re creating or what platform(s) you’re posting it to, be yourself and help foster an environment people want to spend time in.
 Don’t forget that Magic is a game, and the most important thing is to enjoy yourself.